HTTPArchive/almanac.httparchive.org/src/content/en/2019/fonts.md

 That said there are marginally more requests for fonts made on mobile devices!
 My hunch here is that fewer typefaces are available on mobile devices, which in turn means fewer `local()` hits in Google Fonts CSS, falling back to network requests for these.

-(Graph Title: @font-face Blocks Per Page; Source: 06.09b)

-- [ ] **TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO TODO** this section might be irrelevant depending on https://github.com/HTTPArchive/almanac.httparchive.org/pull/192#discussion_r343967930 If they are unique @font-face blocks per page why do the distrubtions seem lower than the one for requests?

-These results were a little surprising.
-I didn’t expect this to line up so well with the number of web font requests per page.
-Namely I didn’t expect so many unique font families!
-To me this suggests a few things might be happening here:

-- Authors are mapping web fonts that share the same typeface to unique font-family names.
-My intuition seems to think this is unlikely.
-- Authors are only using one web font from each font-family (this will be more common as variable font usage increases).
-- I’ve seen some foundries (typography.com) use multiple font-family names as a copy-prevention mechanism for web fonts but I don’t think this is very common.

 ### You Don’t Want To Win This Award

 The award for the page that requests the most web fonts goes to a site that made 718 web font requests.